Ossoff's Company Produced Documentary Praising China's Rise in Africa

 The Post reported that Ossoff has declined its request for financial information about his company.

-Fox News’ Peter Doocy on Thursday questioned Ossoff on why he waited until after the June Georgia Senate primary to disclose the payments from the PCCW.
+Fox News’s Peter Doocy on Thursday questioned Ossoff on why he waited until after the June Georgia Senate primary to disclose the payments from the PCCW.

 Ossoff responded, “This is utter nonsense.
 My company has produced multiple investigations of atrocities committed by ISIS war criminals.”